BellyButton95/Exchanges/README.md

 ```

 Run from Main class - can adjust log level from logback.xml in resources - by default only logs aggregated book to console and will log all messages to a log file in /logs/

+Use Maven clean install to get all dependencies before running